Pain assessment in non-verbal patients — knowing when they're hurting

 Communicating Your Observations

-When you contact a doctor about your parent's pain, give specific observations.
+Specific, time-linked descriptions of what you see and hear give the doctor actionable information, while "they seem to be in pain" does not.
 "My mother is in pain" is less helpful than "She holds her right shoulder when she moves and grimaces.
 She's not eating much.
 She spent most of the day very still in her chair, when she usually moves around quite a bit.
 This started after her fall three days ago."

 Describe when you see the signs.
 "She seems worse in the morning and after she's been sitting for more than an hour" tells the doctor something important.
 "She groans when we help her get out of bed" tells them the pain is worse with movement.